 Getting around on Saskatchewan Highways

-Saskatchewan is serviced by two major bus lines and several smaller ones.
-The Saskatchewan Transportation Company (STC) provides passenger transportation and parcel express services throughout Saskatchewan, with main terminals in Regina, Saskatoon and Prince Albert and an additional 206 rural agencies throughout the province.
+Saskatchewan is serviced by one major bus line and several smaller ones.
 Greyhound Canada Transportation operates in Saskatchewan along major highway routes including the Trans-Canada Highway #1 and TransCanada Highway #16 Yellowhead.

 For a unique travel experience try taking one of our ferries.
 There are many seasonal ferry operations dispersed throughout the province.
 View further information regarding ferry crossing locations, capacity, operating times, etc. here.